NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/National-Pathology-Programme/Home/FHIRAssets/CodeSystems.page.md

 topic: FHIRAssetsR4CodeSystems
 ---
 ## CodeSystems
-No pathology specific CodeSystems have been created.
+No `CodeSystems` have been created specifically for use in pathology.